How To Get Into Menlo School: Your Ultimate Admissions Guide

 Transcript

 Admissions officers would want to look at your grades from the previous academic year and also your grades for the first semester of the current year.
-Numbers matter a lot as they reflect your scholastic abilities and your potential to handle the rigorous academics at Menlo School.
+Numbers matter a lot as they will reflect your scholastic abilities and your potential to handle the rigorous academics at Menlo School.

 Admissions Interview

-Applicants and parents need to undergo the interview process which may be done in person or online and usually lasts for 30 minutes.
+Applicants and parents need to undergo the interview process, which may be done in person or online, and usually lasts for 30 minutes.

 How you carry yourself at the interview is an indicator of how well you will do at Menlo.
 Yes, they are interested in your academic performance, but they also want to see if you are a good fit for their culture and values.
 You will be asked about your background, experiences, interests, and goals, as well as the reasons why you want to study at Menlo.
 Your answers should be truthful and interesting.
 Personal anecdotes will be really helpful because they will give admissions officers a glimpse of you that is not in your application.
 Articulate your answers well and make sure you are answering the questions and not beating around the bush.
 Practice.
 Practice.
 Practice.
-Take an interview preparation to help you gain confidence and answer questions meaningfully.
-Our admissions consultants know what interview questions will be asked and how to answer them.
-We have helped many students get into Menlo by giving them the differentiation they need to stand out from other applicants.

 Menlo School Famous Alumni